QuantumLiquids/PEPS/docs/tutorial/VMCPEPS_OPTIMIZER_EXECUTOR_GUIDE.md

-# VMCPEPSOptimizerExecutor Comprehensive Guide
+# VMCPEPSOptimizer Comprehensive Guide

 ## Overview

-`VMCPEPSOptimizerExecutor` is the **unified execution engine** for variational Monte Carlo optimization of PEPS (Projected Entangled Pair States).
+`VMCPEPSOptimizer` is the **unified execution engine** for variational Monte Carlo optimization of PEPS (Projected Entangled Pair States).
 It orchestrates three fundamental components through a clean, template-based architecture that eliminates complexity rather than managing it.

 **Core Design Philosophy**: One executor, three strategies, zero special cases.